 Investments are recorded at fair value.
-The fair values of all investments other than real estate are based on quoted market prices and other observable inputs such as quoted prices for similar assets, quoted prices in inactive markets, or inputs corroborated by observable market data.
-The Foundation's real estate investments are also carried at fair value based on appraisal values at the date of receipt.
-Both realized and unrealized gains and losses are reflected in the accompanying statements of activities based on restrictions put in place by the donor.
+The fair values of all investments other than real estate and partnership and membership interests (which includes pooled investment funds) are based on quoted market prices and other observable inputs such as quoted prices for similar assets, quoted prices in inactive markets or inputs corroborated by observable market data.
+The Foundation's partnership and member interests are generally reported at the net asset value (NAV) reported by the fund managers, which is used as a practical expedient to estimate the fair value of the Foundation's interest therein, unless it is probable that all or a portion of the investment will be sold for an amount different from NAV.

+As of June 30, 2019 and 2018, the Foundation had no plans or intentions to sell investments at amounts different from NAV.
+The Foundation's real estate investments are initially recognized at fair value based on appraised values at the date of receipt and are subsequently carried at fair value.
+Both realized and unrealized gains and losses are classified in the accompanying statements of activities based on restrictions put in place by the donor.